+"Hazardous material" refers to a combustible, flammable, corrosive, explosive, toxic or radioactive substance which is potentially harmful to humans and the environment.
 "Lowest floor" means the lowest portion of the lowest floor of the lowest enclosed area (including basement).
-An unfinished or flood-resistant enclosure, usable solely for parking vehicles, building access or storage, in an area other than a basement area is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of the applicable nonelevation_non-elevation design requirements of this chapter found at Section 17.84.140.
+An unfinished or flood-resistant enclosure, usable solely for parking vehicles, building access or storage, in an area other than a basement area is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of this chapter found at Section 17.84.140.

-"Manufactured home" means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation; travel trailers, park trailers, and similar vehicles are considered when attached to be the required utilities.
-The term "manufactured homes if they occupy a site in a SFHA for one hundred eighty consecutive days or more and arehome" does not fully licensed and highway ready.
-(Note definition for "Highway ready.")include a "recreational vehicle."
-All manufactured homes in a SFHA mustshall be anchored to a permanent foundation pursuant to Section 17.84.140.
+"Manufactured home" means a structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when attached to the required utilities.
+The term "manufactured home" does not include a "recreational vehicle."
+All manufactured homes in a SFHA shall be anchored to a permanent foundation pursuant to Section 17.84.140.

 "New construction" means structures for which the "start of construction" commenced on or after the effective date of this chapter.